 - The second draft – shaping your rough draft

 Cherise is a novelist and short story writer.
-Her two novels, Desert Fish (2011) and Twitcher (2013), were published by Vintage, in Australia.
-She has won the V.S.
-Pritchett Prize (2003) and the Mslexia Prize (2015) for her short fiction.
-She worked as an academic researcher at the University of Glasgow and the University of Queensland, Australia, carrying out work on media representations of illness, before starting to write fiction.
-Cherise has also worked in sports publishing and has plenty of experience adapting writing for different audiences and disciplines.
+Her novels, Desert Fish (2011) and Twitcher (2013), were published by Vintage, and her short fiction has won numerous awards, including the Royal Society of Literature V.S.
+Pritchett Award.
+Before writing fiction, she worked as an academic researcher at the University of Glasgow and the University of Queensland.

 … the workshop was interesting and educational, gave good examples and offered opportunities for practice and development.